 NEW PREMILLENNIAL VIEW

-BASED ON THREE DISPENSATIONAL (NOT PARTIAL) RAPTURES
+BASED ON THREE DISPENSATIONAL (WHOLE) RAPTURES

 HOME: BOOK#3

 Challenge: I challenge you to watch my YouTube video on "solving" Daniel 8:13-14.
-If you are a seasoned end-times person, you then will immediately grasp the significance of this as a new understanding of prophecy.
+If you are a seasoned end-times person, after watching you will immediately grasp the significance of this as a new understanding of prophecy.
 To easily access, go to the fifth tab labeled YouTube, then select the hyperlink near the bottom, and search for recorded video.

 It is not possible for the Jewish people (second group) to be taken earlier with the elect rapture (first group).
 The Jewish people are decreed to live through the entire 70th week of Daniel (Dan.
-9:24-25), which forces their spiritual salvation in OT Joel 2:32 (cf. Acts 2:21) after the elect rapture in the first theophany (Rev. 8:5) of the seventh opened seal, though before the second theophany (Rev. 11:19) deduced dispensational rapture in the seventh blown trumpet.
+9:24-25), which forces their spiritual salvation in OT Joel 2:32 (cf. Acts 2:21) after the elect rapture in the first theophany (Rev. 8:5) of the seventh opened seal, though before their second theophany (Rev. 11:19) deduced dispensational rapture in the seventh blown trumpet.

-C. Posttribulation - A rapture at end of the 70th week, though mainly, if only, for those Jewish (Peter's Pentecost sermon restricted to them in Acts 2:14-21 ff.
-5:42; (Ref.
-1)).
+C. Posttribulation - A rapture at end of the 70th week.
+Beyond prewrath has mainly, if only, for those Jewish.
+Consider Peter's Pentecost sermon restricted to them in Acts 2:14-21 ff.
+5:42 (cf. OT Joel 2:28).
+(Ref.
+1)

 7 June 2025: Dispensational (whole) vs non-dispensational (partial) rapture groups: Each of the three proposed dispensational rapture groups (Church, then Israel, then "sheep") are each taken as a "whole" and not "partially," at different chronological times.
 Historically partial rapture views chronologically separate the elect-church (one dispensational group) into more than one rapture.
 They seem to understand a need for different chronological group raptures, though break them up incorrectly.